Control, Optimal Transport and Neural Differential Equations in Supervised Learning: Settings and main results

 ~~\\ \underline{\bf Subsection Goal:} {\it In solving a minimization problem, a common strategy is to investigate the dual problem.
-In this subsection, we formulate the corresponding dual problem, following the standard conventions and notations typically used in optimal transport theory. }
+In this subsection, we formulate the corresponding dual problem, following the standard conventions and notations typically used in optimal transport theory.
+After obtaining the dual formulation, we derive the vector fields $\Xi$ and $\rho$ in \eqref{OTEq} using the minimizer $(k_1^\ast,k_2^\ast)$. }

 For \( v\mathcal{L} \in \mathcal{M}^{\infty}_{\mathcal{L},c} \) and \( u^{\ast} \in L^2(\operatorname{supp} v) \), we define

 For \( w^{\ast} \in L^2(\Omega) \), we define

 We then obtain the dual problem: